Ptitou-fr/test-passkey/README.md

   - `domain`: string<br>
 Your domain (the one associate with your app).
   - `challenge`: string<br>
-A challenge fetched from your server.<br>
+Obtain a challenge from your server.<br>
-The challenge needs to be unique for each request.
+Important: The challenge needs to be unique for each request.
+The challenge need to be a Base64 string.
   - `options?`: Object<br>
 Options is an optional object with the following properties:<br>
     - `allowSavedPassword?`: boolean (default value: False)<br>